 In recent years, our denomination for the first time in its history has given itself a name in line with the Australian Open Brethren Assemblies where there were a number of issues with the “Exclusive Brethren” and the Australian government.
-Not wanting to be mistakenly associated with this group through the similarity of the names, the Australian Open Brethren, followed by New Zealand and other countries are now officially known as Christian Community Churches of New Zealand (CCCNZ) - Replace national name as appropriate.
+Not wanting to be mistakenly associated with this group through the similarity of the names, the Australian Open Brethren, followed by New Zealand and other countries are now officially known as Christian Community Churches of New Zealand (CCCNZ).

 In both world wars a significant proportion of men and woman from our congregation served in all three branches of our military forces; not all of them returned.
 At the home coming of these service personnel, on both occasions, a service was held to remember those who did not return; to thank those who did and to thank God that we were still free to worship without restrictions or persecution.

 Missions, both home and overseas has been a strong and effective focus from the early days to the present.
 These include the missions previously mentioned plus:

 - Port Chalmers “Sailors Rest”